redwoodjs/redwood/CONTRIBUTING.md

 #### New Files

 Yarn `v3` keeps more of itself in the repo than before.
-For exmaple, yarn `v3` isn't installed globally, but on a per-project basis.
+For example, yarn `v3` isn't installed globally, but on a per-project basis.

 Here's a quick overview of some of the new yarn-related files in this repo: